-Pay (II Personality and Development
+Pay iii Personality and Development

-Self-understanding and development are stressed, w emphasis on habits, attitudes, emotional problems a efficient learning techniques.
+Self-understanding and development are stressed, with emphasis on habits, attitudes, emotional problems and efficient learning techniques.

-Psy 120 Life Enrichment of Women
+Pay 120 Life Enrichment of Women

 A class for women seeking to enrich their lives.
-Includes background information on traditional and changing roles women; self-exploration in terms of values, needs, interest and abilities.
-Exploration of realistic alternatives in terms education, careers, volunteerism and personal creativity.
+Includes background information on traditional and changing roles of women; self-exploration in terms of values, needs, interests and abilities.
+Exploration of realistic alternatives in terms of education, careers, volunteerism and personal creativity.